pragithadeepak/python-file-organizer/README.md

 type (PDFs, Images, Documents, Spreadsheets, etc.), logs every action, and generates a summary report.

-This project was built as part of the RISE Internship Python Programming track — **Project 1: Industry-Oriented Python Automation System for Business Operations**.

 ## Problem Statement
 Many organizations rely on manual file handling for repetitive tasks.
 This is time-consuming and error-prone.
 This script automates that